ubernostrum/django-registration/docs/custom-user.rst

-In the case where your user model is compatible with the default behavior of django-registration, (see below) you will be able to simply subclass ``RegistrationForm``, set it to use your custom user model as the model, and then configure the views in django-registration to use your form subclass.
+In the case where your user model is compatible with the default behavior of django-registration, (see below) you will be able to subclass ``RegistrationForm``, set it to use your custom user model as the model, and then configure the views in django-registration to use your form subclass.
 For example, you might do the following (in a ``forms.py`` module somewhere in your codebase -- do **not** directly edit django-registration's code):

 .. code-block:: python